Salvoxia/immich-folder-album-creator/README.md

                             offline asset removal (REQUIRES API KEY OF AN ADMIN USER!) (default: 0) -O {False,asc,desc}, --album-order {False,asc,desc}
                             Set sorting order for newly created albums to newest or oldest file first, Immich defaults to newest file first (default: False)
+      -A, --find-assets-in-albums
+                            By default, the script only finds assets that are not assigned to any album yet.
+Set this option to make the script discover assets that are already part of an album and handle them as usual. (default: False)
     ```

 __Plain example without optional arguments:__